fabric8io/fabric8-test/booster_bdd/README.md

 These tests are intended to provide end-to-end test coverage to support the contribution of new boosters and changes to existing boosters.
 The tests are implemented in Python, are built with the Behave (https://github.com/behave/behave) test framework, and follow the Behavior Driven Development (BDD) model.

-DANGER-ZONE: Running these tests will by default reset your OpenShift.io user environment.
-This will result in your spaces, projects, etc. being deleted in OpenShift.io - To avoid resetting your user environment, comment out any entries in the test scenario definition files that reference "reset."
+DANGER-ZONE: Running these tests will reset your OpenShift.io user environment if `OSIO_DANGER_ZONE` environmental variable is set to `true`.
+This will result in your spaces, projects, etc. being deleted in OpenShift.io - To avoid resetting your user environment, make sure the `OSIO_DANGER_ZONE` environmental variable is not set to `true` (default is `false`, see the configuration).
 The test scenario files are contained in the "test-scenario" directory.

 ## Pre-requisities